Shivang-J/Horizon_log/README.md

 The DATASET used in this project was taken from: https://www.kaggle.com/datasets/ispangler/csic-2010-web-application-attacks

+**Setup Instructions**

+Follow these steps to get the SQLi Attack Detector up and running on your local machine.
+Prerequisites

+    Python 3.8 or higher installed.

+    pip (Python package installer).

+    Crucially, you need your trained model and preprocessor files:

+        A directory named saved_distilroberta_inference/ containing your saved DistilRoBERTa model and tokenizer.

+        best_pytorch_mlp_model.pth (your trained PyTorch MLP model weights).

+        length_scaler2.pkl (your saved StandardScaler object).

+        method_encoder.pkl (your saved OneHotEncoder object).

+        These files MUST be placed in the same directory as your app.py file.

+1. Clone the Repository (or create project directory)

+If this is a new project, create a directory:

+    mkdir sqli_detector
+    cd sqli_detector

+Then, place your app.py file and all the prerequisite model/preprocessor files (saved_distilroberta_inference/, best_pytorch_mlp_model.pth, length_scaler2.pkl, method_encoder.pkl) into this sqli_detector directory.
+2. Create a Virtual Environment (Recommended)

+It's highly recommended to use a virtual environment to manage dependencies:

+    python -m venv venv

+3. Activate the Virtual Environment

+    On Windows:

+        .\venv\Scripts\activate

+    On macOS/Linux:

+        source venv/bin/activate

+4. Install Dependencies

+With your virtual environment activated, install all required Python packages:

+    pip install streamlit pandas numpy torch transformers scikit-learn joblib matplotlib seaborn

+(Note: torch installation might vary based on your CUDA/CPU setup.
+Refer to PyTorch's official website for specific instructions if you encounter issues.)
+5. Configure Email Notifications (Optional but Recommended)

+For the email notification feature to work, you need to set up environment variables for your sender email credentials.

+    Using Gmail (Recommended for ease):

+        Go to your Google Account.

+        Navigate to "Security".

+        Under "How you sign in to Google", ensure "2-Step Verification" is ON.

+        Once 2-Step Verification is on, an "App passwords" option will appear (you might need to search for it or refresh the page).
+Click on it.

+        Generate a new app password.
+This is a 16-character code.

+        Set the following environment variables in your terminal before running the Streamlit app:

+            On Windows (Command Prompt/PowerShell):

+            set EMAIL_ADDRESS=your_sender_email@gmail.com
+            set EMAIL_PASSWORD=your_generated_app_password

+            (For PowerShell, you might use $env:EMAIL_ADDRESS="your_sender_email@gmail.com")

+            On macOS/Linux (Bash/Zsh):

+            export EMAIL_ADDRESS="your_sender_email@gmail.com"
+            export EMAIL_PASSWORD="your_generated_app_password"

+        (Replace your_sender_email@gmail.com and your_generated_app_password with your actual details.)

+        Note: These variables are session-specific.
+If you close your terminal, you'll need to set them again or add them to your shell's profile (.bashrc, .zshrc, etc.) for persistence.

+How to Run the Application

+Once all prerequisites are met and dependencies are installed:

+    Navigate to your project directory in the terminal (where app.py is located).

+    Ensure your virtual environment is activated.

+    Run the Streamlit application:

+    streamlit run app.py

+    This command will open the application in your default web browser.

+**HOW THE MODEL WORKS**
 1. Data Ingestion
 - The system begins by receiving raw network request data, typically in a JSON file format.
 This file contains individual request records, each with details such as method (GET/POST), url, headers, and data (request body/parameters).